radczaja/devstack_mitaka/README.md

 About
 ------------
-Bash tool for sending REST command to Swift (OpenStack Mitaka) based on v2 auth
+Bash tool for sending REST commands to Swift (OpenStack Mitaka) based on v2 auth

 Supported methods
 -----------------